oshanyalegama/RAD_assignment/README.md

 This project modifies the YOLOv5s loss function by adding two additional terms: **Aspect Ratio Loss** and **Center Alignment Loss**.
 These modifications are integrated into the existing loss function to improve the bounding box predictions for a custom dataset consisting of **cats and dogs**.

+The original Yolov5 repository has been copied here for retrieval of functions for evaluation and preprocessing, as will be found in the notebook.

 ## New Loss Function

 The new loss function combines the original YOLOv5s loss with the added aspect ratio and center alignment loss terms.
 Here’s a breakdown of the original and modified loss functions: